pkornilova/ads-programmer-assessment/README.md

 conda activate your_env_name

 ### 3. Install dependencies
-pip install -r requirements.txt
+pip install fastapi uvicorn pandas pydantic python-dotenv

 ### 4. Add the data file
 Place adae.csv in the same folder as main.py.
-This file is exported from the pharmaverse ADAE dataset.
+This file is exported from the pharmaverseadam::adae and saved as csv file.

 ### 5. Configure the environment
 Copy the .env.example file to .env: